 Both Q2 and Q4 are reasonable candidates to host, at this stage, the incubation question.

-However looking deeper we see that a requirement is on expertise to give good review, support for the work item development.
-Indeed just looking at the above examples in previous section we see that we need quite of a significant expertise in core security vs architecture.
+However, looking deeper, we see that a requirement is on expertise to give good review, support for the work item development.
+Indeed, just looking at the above examples in previous section we see that we need quite of a significant expertise in core security vs architecture.
 Ideally, we would need both!
-And it might happen in the future that we have both together or we switch depending of what the SG17 new structure might be.
+And it might happen in the future that we have both together, or we switch depending of what the SG17 new structure might be.

 So, with this new requirement in mind it becomes clear that Q4 is right now the best candidate but with Q2 as the next one.